 Based on the above criteria and from what I have seen, here is a list of well known brokers and fund managers that are good choices for opening or moving your IRA account to:

-E-trade – Are one of the best known brokers around and have a pretty extensive IRA offering.
-Their Chartered Retirement Planning Counselors are a big selling point and from what I have heard they make opening or transferring an IRA account a very easy process.
+E-trade and TD Ameritrade – Are the best known brokers around and have a pretty extensive IRA offering.
+They make opening or transferring an IRA account a very easy process.
 Compared to a lot of brokers they also have a lot of IRA investment options and retirement research to help you choose the best option.

 Vanguard – Probably one of the strongest players in the IRA and retirement industry, thanks to their range of low cost offerings.
 They have a very simple account opening process, but their biggest draw back is that most Vanguard funds have a $3,000 minimum initial investment.
 Still, if you want a safe and stable choice, Vanguard is not a bad place to start.
 Fidelity and T Rowe Price are also in the Vanguard mold and are equally good choices.
 I have my current employer sponsored 401K with Fidelity and if I were to leave they provide a seamless way to move or rollover my 401K funds to an IRA account.

-Zecco is amongst a new breed of low cost brokers that have made regular stock trading almost free.
+Optionshouse is amongst a new breed of low cost brokers that have made regular stock trading almost free.
 They have also come out with strong offering in the IRA space, with a number of investment options.
 If you are the kind of investors that likes to get more hands-on with your IRA, which means more trading and re-balancing, then this broker is definitely worth looking into thanks to their ultra low costs.
-Find out more about Zecco and their IRA account options.